 2. The Nudge ($5 per month)

-You’ll want to sign up for this (almost) daily text reminder ASAP so you can start receiving push notifications on July 17—when it officially launches.
-Two to three days per week, you’ll receive digestible bits of racism knowledge as well as actionable steps that challenge your view of the world, hold companies accountable for their actions, ask policy-makers for more, and empower the next generation of allies.
-All proceeds of the month-long text-ivism will go straight to NAACP Legal Defense and Educational Fund.
+You'll want to sign up for this (almost) daily text reminder ASAP so you can start receiving push notifications.
+Two to three days per week, you'll receive digestible bits of racism knowledge as well as actionable steps that challenge your view of the world, hold companies accountable for their actions, ask policy-makers for more, and empower the next generation of allies.
+All proceeds of the ongoing text-ivism will go straight to NAACP Legal Defense and Educational Fund.